 Someone has tragically died at the school trivia night.
 But what actually happened?
 Who died?
 And more importantly, who did it?

-Big Little Lies by Liane Moriarty explores what exactly happens behind the closed doors in the pristine beach town in beautiful Australia.
-When the teachers aren’t looking, when the neighbors are asleep, when the curtains are closed.
+Big Little Lies by Liane Moriarty explores what exactly happens behind the closed doors in a pristine beach town in beautiful Australia.
+What happens when the teachers aren’t looking, when the neighbors are asleep, when the curtains are closed?
 Everyone has the story they tell, and the story they actually live.

 The characters all have their own accounts of what happened on trivia night.
 While readers are introduced to the tragic night in the first chapter, we’re taken back six months prior to when it all started.
 The chapters are told by the perspective of the different women involved, and in between we get snippets of the detective interviews where the other parents tell their gossipy accounts of their version of the story, adding an extra level of suspense until we learn more.

 First, there’s Madeline Mackenzie’s story.
 Described as a “glittery girl” by another character in the book, Madeline seems to have it all.
 Three children.
 A part time job she loves.
 But still she was always in the center of thee drama, described as “one of those slightly dangerous people who jumped right in defending their friends and stirred up far bigger waves than the first tiny ripple.”
 She has a really big heart and loves her friends.
 But what you may not know?
 Her first husband left her and their daughter and took zero interest in their lives – until he and his new, seemingly wonderful, wife move back to town and their daughter starts school with Madeline’s youngest from a new marriage.

 Then there’s Jane’s story.
 We’re introduced to Jane Chapman after she moves to town for a fresh start with her son Ziggy.
 The young mom struggles to make ends meet, but is out on her own and focused on being the best mom for her son.
 That is until orientation day of the first grade, where Ziggy is accused of bullying and they are labeled as outcasts.
 Could Ziggy be a bully?